Cyanobacteria bloom in Lake Darling, July 2024

 The Goose Excuse Bill

 Ioway Creek in Ames and West Indian Creek in Nevada have very high levels of E. coli, but aren’t on the impaired list because of a state law which limits how the DNR can use our data.
-They would be joined on the Waters in Need of Further Investigation list by hundreds more rivers if the legislature passes House File 2530:
+They would have been joined on the Waters in Need of Further Investigation list by hundreds more rivers if the legislature passed House File 2530:

 An Act requiring the Department of Natural Resources to identify specific animal sources of pollutants to a water of the state when determining the water’s inclusion on a list of impaired waters.